 If you’re a car owner, at some point you’ve probably been faced with the gut wrenching decision of whether to repair your car or replace it.
 It’s rarely an easy decision to make.
 Repairing vs. replacing your car can have huge financial consequences that last months or even years.

-In today’s article I’ll show you what you need to consider when deciding to repair your car or replace it .
+In today’s article I’ll show you what you need to consider when deciding to repair your car or buy a new one .
 It’s usually not a clear-cut decision, but when you’re armed with the right knowledge, figuring out a game plan is much easier.

 Repair Your Car or Replace it ?